scmcgowen/MinecraftModDocumenation/docs/API/introduction.md

 All functions, that accept _interactionMode_ as arguments, work with objects in line of sight.
 They will take as target the first object, that they found.
 You can force this functions to work only with blocks, or only with entities.

-> [!info]
+!!! info
->  You can get available _interactionMode_ for specific APIs on core documentation page
+    You can get available _interactionMode_ for specific APIs on peripheral documentation page

-> [!warning]
+!!! warning
-> Pretty important to note that a lot of entity interaction will be limited to specific entities.
+    Pretty important to note that a lot of entity interaction will be limited to specific entities.
 For example, Husbandry Automata Core allows to works only with animals.
-Always checks core documentation page to understand its limitation with entities.
+Always checks peripheral documentation page to understand its limitation with entities.

 ### Area interaction mode

 All functions, that accept _areaInteractionMode_ as arguments, work with objects in specific radius around it.
 You can get this radius via `getConfiguration()` method.
 Use this parameter to select what objects should to used for operation.

-> [!info]
+!!! info
->  You can get available _areaInteractionMode_ for specific APIs on core documentation page
+    You can get available _areaInteractionMode_ for specific APIs on peripheral documentation page

-> [!warning]
+!!! warning
-> Pretty important to note that a lot of entity interaction will be limited to specific entities.
+    Pretty important to note that a lot of entity interaction will be limited to specific entities.
 For example, Husbandry Automata Core allows to works only with animals.
-Always checks core documentation page to understand its limitation with entities.
+Always checks peripheral documentation page to understand its limitation with entities.

 ### Direction

 All functions, that accept _direction_ as arguments, work with objects in line of sight.
-You can use this argument to change lint of sight and turtle will begin to start to look down (or up).
+You can use this argument to change line of sight and fake peripheral player will begin to start to look down (or up).

 ### Result